marcodpt/minirps/README.md

    - OPTIONS
    - TRACE
    - CONNECT
- - `path` is a string with the associated path to the route, `:var` is acceptable to define path variables. ex: /api/user/:id
+ - `path` is a string with the path associated with the route, `:var` is acceptable for setting path variables (ex: /api/user/:id).

 #### routes.requests: [{name: string?, method: string, headers: {header: string}?, url: string, body: string?}]
 Requests is an optional array of objects representing requests that needs to be done to generate response.